albegali/AclBundle/Resources/doc/manager.md

 ## Add and revoke permissions

-The OneupAclBundle supports for types of permissions (object-, class-, object field- and class field permissions).
+The AlbegaliAclBundle supports for types of permissions (object-, class-, object field- and class field permissions).
 All of them are represented with similar methods in the `AclManager`.

 * `add*Permission`: Add a new permission entry.
 If no Acl for the given domain object exists, it will be created.
 * `set*Permission`: Overwrite existing Acl entries with the given `SecurityIdentity` and mask.